 5. Kind outfits

 This year, we’re ditching the traditional American flag-printed threads and red bandanas for something with more of a message.
 To accomplish this, we’re visiting The Herbivore Clothing Company, which sells super-soft statement tees and tanks printed with calls to compassion such as “Eat Like You Give a Damn.”
-And for some Americana flare, we’re pinning a red, white, and light blue “I [Heart] Vegans” pin on one side and strutting around until someone asks us where we get our protein from.
+And for some Americana flare, we’re pinning a red, white, and light blue “I [Heart] Vegans” pin to get us in the holiday spirit.

 6. Stacked smoothie